 Sourced from the belly of the cow just under the loin subprimal, the flank steak has an innate toughness.
 You can get around this toughness by quickly cooking it to medium-rare using high heat and slicing it thinly across the grain.

-Flank typically costs $7 to $9 a pound at the supermarket, but its low cost doesn’t indicate low quality.
+Flank typically costs $7 to $12 a pound at the supermarket, but its low cost doesn’t indicate low quality.
 It means you’re getting a great deal at the store.
 You can cook a whole flank without trimming it.
 But, if your flank has a bit too much fat on the narrow end for your tastes, simply slice it off.

 Marinate flank steak in your favorite marinade for 12 to 24 hours before cooking.
 Alternatively, salt the flank steak liberally and let it rest — loosely covered with plastic wrap — on a rack in the refrigerator for up to two days.
 Early salting allows for deeper seasoning and increased tenderness.
-You can also substitute your favorite dry rub for salt.
+You can also substitute your favorite dry rub or seasoned salt.

-Wholesale Price: $2.49 per pound
+- Price: $5.49 per pound

-Bulk Price: $3.98 per pound
+- Price: $3.84 per pound

-You won’t get much tougher cuts of meat than those fabricated from the chuck, or shoulder and neck region of the cow.
+You won’t get much tougher cuts of meat than those fabricated from the chuck, or shoulder and neck region, of the cow.
 Under constant tension, these muscles have tightly wound fibers and a lot of connective tissue — two commonalities among most tough cuts of meat.

-You find the chuck eye nestled in the mass of muscles that make up the chuck roll, just before the rib sub-primal starts (at rib bone five).
+You find the chuck eye nestled in the mass of muscles that make up the chuck roll, just before the rib subprimal starts (at rib bone five).
 Chuck eye steaks and roasts range from $4 to $8 per pound at the market, making them a bit more expensive than buying a whole chuck roll.
 But, depending on your meat-cutting experience, you might want to pay the few extra dollars and buy the chuck already broken down into roasts.
 The chuck has a lot of separate muscles in it, making it easy to make a mistake if you’re not familiar with its anatomy.

-Bulk Price: $4.77 per pound
+- Price: $3.99 per pound

 Once considered far less elegant than other beef cuts, short ribs gained popularity when restaurants like Tom Colicchio’s Craft and Bryce Shuman’s Betony showed what you can do when you add a little finesse to a tough, neglected cut of meat.

-Short ribs come from the rib subprimal, and although they have none of the tenderness you find in the rib-eye, they more than compensate for it with marbling and flavor.
+Short ribs come from the rib subprimal, and although they have none of the tenderness you find in the rib eye, they more than compensate for it with marbling and flavor.
 Short ribs epitomize “beefiness.”

-The market price for short ribs typically averages around $5 per pound, putting them right in the bulk-price range.
+The market price for short ribs typically averages around $6 per pound, putting them right in the bulk-price range.
 All the better for the home cook, as you need a band saw to break them down into portions.